 There are five configuration files that come with the Infoprint Manager PCL to AFP and PostScript to AFP transforms.
 For the PCL transform, they are: pcl2afp.cfg and pcl2afpd.cfg.
-For the PostScript transform they are:ps2afp.cfg, ps2afpd.cfg (used with Infoprint 3000 and Infoprint 4000 printers), and 3160d.cfg (used with all other IPDS printers).
-You will only need to edit one of these files based on the data stream that your driver produces, the printer you send your jobs to, and on the following considerations.
+For the PostScript transform they are: ps2afp.cfg, ps2afpd.cfg (used with Infoprint 3000 and Infoprint 4000 printers), and 3160d.cfg (used with all other IPDS printers).
+You only need to edit one of these files per data stream, depending on the printer you send your jobs to and the following considerations.

-• Edit pcl2afp.cfg or ps2afp.cfg if different people have to use different mappings.
+- Edit pcl2afpd.cfg, ps2afpd.cfg, or 3160d.cfg if you want everyone to use the same mappings.
+This method is recommended. - Edit pcl2afp.cfg or ps2afp.cfg if different people have to use different mappings.